 The research approach at Brown concerning remote sensing information applied to geological problems for the Earth and planets combines direct measurement of surface properties, acquisition of supporting interpretive information from laboratory spectroscopic data, and development of theoretical models and analysis approaches that accurately model or predict the natural system.

-Dr. Pieters is the Science Manager of the NASA/Keck Reflectance Experiment Laboratory (RELAB), a NASA-supported spectroscopy facility at Brown that operates from 0.3 to 25 mm.
-She is Principal Investigator for NASA's Moon Mineralogy Mapper (M3) experiment to be launched to the Moon in early 2008 and is Co-Investigator on Dawn, a mission to explore the asteroids Vesta and Ceres.
+Dr. Pieters was the founder and initial Science Manager of the NASA Reflectance Experiment Laboratory (RELAB), a NASA-supported multi-user spectroscopy facility at Brown that operates from 0.3 to 25 µ m.
+She has been Principal Investigator for NASA's Moon Mineralogy Mapper (M3) experiment launched to the Moon in 2008 onboard India’s Chandrayaan-1 spacecraft and is currently Co-Investigator on Dawn, a mission to explore the large asteroids Vesta and Ceres.

 Carle Pieters' profile in The Directory of Research and Researchers at Brown